Coordinate Point NJ9842:

 - No. 100, 7221 meter Karjiang, located in Tibet

-This list is notable for the fact that every mountain is located in a region where access, for reasons both political and cultural, is tightly controlled.
+This list is notable for the fact that every mountain is located in a region where access is tightly controlled.
+For mountain explorers of the twenty-first century, the Himalaya’s last unclimbed peaks exist in political, rather than geographic, wilderness.